tdongsi/tdongsi.github.io/source/_posts/Python/2016-04-14-convert-python-objects-to-json.markdown

 ```

 As the message indicates, `Config` object is not JSON serializable.
-`json.dump` expects a serializable object such as one of Python standard object types (see Python to JSON mapping table below) or their subclasses.
+`json.dump` function expects a serializable object such as one of Python standard object types (see Python to JSON mapping table below) or their subclasses.

 | Python | JSON |
 | --- | --- |